devperera/CypressTestAutomation/README.md

 It takes a screenshot of failure steps.
 Screenshots can be found at "cypress/screenshots".

 ## Test execution video
-By default Cypress will generate the video of the execution at "cypress/videos"*.
+By default, Cypress will generate the video of the entire test execution at "cypress/videos"*.

 https://user-images.githubusercontent.com/13979537/193412402-63b232c8-dad3-43bb-8034-5cf6f2ddc936.mp4